 “Exploitation or Exploit” means a right for a Collaborating Party to either itself or through a third party i) undertake further research activities, ii) develop, create, manufacture, market and sell a product, process, and/or a service, iii) undertake standardization activities, and/or iv) grant sublicenses for the activities set forth in ii) above.

+“Funding Agreement” means the Co-Funding agreement for the Testing and Characterization Process for the 3GPP IVAS Codec being part of the IVAS selection deliverables.

 “Individual Member of 3GPP” means a member of 3GPP having an Individual Membership as defined by the 3GPP Working Procedures.

 “IVAS Codec Baseline” means any agreed intermediate version of the Software under the candidate development for EVS Codec Extension for Immersive Voice and Audio Services developed by the Public Collaboration intended for submission to 3GPP.